varnold16/AlgoUE2019/A2/README_A2.md

 Plot the runtime of your program (in seconds) vs size of the Hanoi puzzle and create a PDF graph.
 Your pull request should include the following files:

 * your program
-* A file containing STDOUT of your program up to at least n=25.
+* A gzipped (!) file containing STDOUT of your program up to at least n=25.
 The name of this file should be `$githubusername-TowersOfHanoi.out`
 * a PDF plot of runtime vs n named `$githubusername-TowersOfHanoi_runtime.pdf`

+(N.B.: gzip is not the same as zip)